mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/select_menu.rst

     Select Opaque
         Select all opaque (non-transparent) pixels in the current active layer.
 If there's already a selection, this will add the new selection to the old one, allowing you to select the opaque pixels of multiple layers into one selection.
 Semi-transparent (or semi-opaque) pixels will be semi-selected.

+        Select Opaque (Replace)
+            Only select the opaque pixels of the layer, regardless of selection.
+        Select Opaque (Add)
+            Adds the new selection from opaque pixels to the current selection.
+        Select Opaque (Subtract)
+            Subtracts the new selection from opaque pixels from the current selection.
+        Select Opaque (Intersection)
+            Gets the intersection between the new selection from opaque pixels and the current selection.

     Feather Selection...
         Feathering in design means to soften sharp borders.
 So this adds a soft border to the existing selection.
 Shortcut :kbd:`Shift + F6`